MinisculeDust/RWTD/README.md

-# Single Omnidirectional Image Depth Estimation
+# Depth Estimation for a Single Omnidirectional Image with Reversed-gradient Warming-up Thresholds Discriminator

 This is for ICASSP submission